annashipman/annashipman.github.io/_posts/2021-03-08-finance-part-1.md

 Deduct: Corporation tax => this leaves profit after tax (PAT); also called net profit.

-Note that if something is on a P&L it has an impact on profit, which can lead to poor decision making, [as I mentioned before]().
+Note that if something is on a P&L it has an impact on profit, which can lead to poor decision making, [as I mentioned before](/jfdi/finance-for-non-accountants.html).
 For example, whether to build or buy software.
 Built software is an asset, on the balance sheet.
 Software you buy as a service is an operating expense, therefore reduces your profit.
+But building all the software you use is definitely not the right decision.

 And a reminder: profit is an estimate.
 It will change, for example, if you change your estimate of depreciation.
 PROFIT IS NOT CASH.